 2. Convert your lookup number into text in formula

-In above example we mutated original data.
+In the above example, we mutated original data.
 You may not want to change anything in original data.
 So you would want do this in formula instead.
 To do change number into text in VLOOKUP formula write this.